hundredplans/obsidian/learning-linux/bash/sed/sed-options.md

+# Printing
+- sed -n -> Only print specified-content using p or other commands

 # Sorting Info / Human-Readable
 - sed -n ('1,5p'|'5p') -> Only print specified line or line range
 - sed -I NUM -> Changes wrap-length to specified amount